-The increase in the allocation of the allowance for loan losses on our commercial loans as of December 31, 2020 compared to December 31, 2019 was primarily related to higher loan balances and increased risk factors associated with probable and incurred losses due COVID-19.
-The increase in the allocation of the allowance for loan losses on our commercial loans as of December 31, 2019 compared to December 31, 2018 was primarily related to increased loan balances, higher specific allowances related to impaired loans and increasing risk in the portfolio which resulted in higher qualitative adjustments in our analysis.
-The decrease in the allocation of the allowance for loan losses on our commercial loans as of December 31, 2018 compared to December 31, 2017 was primarily related to a decline in specific allowances related to impaired loans as a result of charge-offs recorded during 2018.
-The increase in the allocation of the allowance for loan losses on our commercial loans as of December 31, 2017 compared to December 31, 2016 was primarily related to the increase in specific allowances related to impaired loans.
+The increase in the allocation of the allowance for loan losses on our commercial loans as of December 31, 2021 compared to December 31, 2020 was primarily related to an increase in the specific allowances related to impaired loans, which more than offset the decreased risk factors associated with probable and incurred losses due to COVID-19.
+The increase in the allocation of the allowance for loan losses on our commercial loans as of December 31, 2020 compared to December 31, 2019 was primarily related to higher loan balances and increased risk factors associated with probable and incurred losses due to COVID-19.

-We do not record an allowance for loan losses on PPP loans because these loans are fully guaranteed by the SBA.
+We do not record an allowance for loan losses on PPP loans because these loans are generally guaranteed by the SBA.

-The increase in the allocation of the allowance for loan losses on agriculture loans as of December 31, 2020 compared to December 31, 2019 was primarily related to increased risk factors associated with probable and incurred losses due COVID-19.
-The increase in the allocation of the allowance for loan losses on agriculture loans as of December 31, 2019 compared to December 31, 2018 was primarily related to higher specific allowances related to impaired loans and higher loan balances.
-The increase in the allocation of the allowance for loan losses on agriculture loans as of December 31, 2018 compared to December 31, 2017 was primarily related to growth in loan balances and higher levels of classified loans.
-The increase in the allocation of the allowance for loan losses on agriculture loans as of December 31, 2017 compared to December 31, 2016 was primarily due to higher loan balances and management's judgment to increase the risk factors.
+The decrease in the allocation of the allowance for loan losses on agriculture loans as of December 31, 2021 compared to December 31, 2020 was primarily related to decreased risk factors associated with probable and incurred losses due to COVID-19.
+The increase in the allocation of the allowance for loan losses on agriculture loans as of December 31, 2020 compared to December 31, 2019 was primarily related to increased risk factors associated with probable and incurred losses due to COVID-19.

 The allowance for loan losses is discussed in more detail in the "Asset Quality and Distribution" section of "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations."
-As of December 31, 2020, we believed the Company's allowance for loan losses continued to be adequate based on the Company's evaluation of the loan portfolio's probable incurred losses.
+As of December 31, 2021, we believed the Company's allowance for loan losses continued to be adequate based on the Company's evaluation of the loan portfolio's probable incurred losses.